 “We were together for two years.
 We were living together in Bangalore,” I said - and this time I wanted to KICK myself.

 That was it.
 That was his response.
 “Oh.”
 I was getting a panic attack!
-Why did I give out all this extra information?
+Why did I give out all this extra information and hinted at having lost my virginity?
 Was I a fool?
 He was going to tell his parents everything and his parents would tell mine - and this whole thing would be one big disaster!

 What were these monosyllabic responses?
 Why was this happening?
 I needed to do some damage control, so I said…

 “Varun, you have to understand.
 I was a child then and this relationship meant nothing.
 I was 18 and I barely knew what I was doing.
 You...”
 And that’s where he cut me off.

 “Pri,” he said.
 “Why are you getting so hyper?”